Ben Mitchell

 Ben also has a strong advisory practice, having advised a number of universities, school, local authorities and individuals on education law issues, including:

-• Various academy issues, including on the provision of funding
+• Various academy issues, including on the provision of funding and land management

 • Policies and procedures on permanent exclusion from school and on the legality of “managed moves”